 The pipeline was shut down once before in September, triggering the price gouging law.
 It was then triggered in October by Hurricane Matthew and is still in effect across the state.

 Cooper is now investigating certain businesses for potential price gouging violations linked to the hurricane, as well as violations due to the problems with the pipeline in September.

-Consumers who see a price gouging violation and wish to report it can do so in three ways: by mailing a complaint, by filing a complaint online, or by calling the North Carolina Attorney General's Office at (877) 566-7226.
+Consumers who see a price gouging violation should report it to the North Carolina Attorney General's Office.

 Don't Let Car Dealers Take You In with an Illegal Yo-Yo Auto Sale Scam

 You've finally filled out all the paperwork for a new or used car and drive it off the lot in triumph.
 Then, only a few hours (or days or weeks) later, the dealer calls you and tells you that you have to return the car because your financing didn't go through.
 What's going on?
 Is this legal?
 No.